Kadiiravsaar/PaparaFinalCase/README.md

 - **.NET Core SDK**: For building and running the backend.
 - **MS SQL Server**: For the database.

+- **Hangfire Setup**
+To use Hangfire in the project, you need to manually create the necessary tables in the database.
+Ensure that the database specified in the **appsettings.json** file is correctly set up and accessible.

 ### Installation
 1. Clone the repository: